 AURA AROUND THE LITTLE FINGER

-The GOV images show the bioplasmic energy field around the finger of S.M.P.before meditation, and after doing the Meditation on Twin Hearts.
+The GDV images show the bioplasmic energy field around the finger of S.M.P.before meditation, and after doing the Meditation on Twin Hearts.

 AURA AROUND ALL TEN FINGERTIPS